Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Proposed Method

-As shown in Sec.~\ref{sec:formulate} and Fig.~\ref{fig:sparse}, the extracted representations also carry context information from semantic perspective.
-Suppose the content and style image both include sky with different color styles, the spatial distribution of sky's major color basis is included in a single column, \ie, ${\mathbf{s}_{j^c}}_\downarrow$, of the content image representation $S_C$.
-Similarly, ${\mathbf{s}_{j^s}}_\downarrow$ carries the spatial distribution of sky's major color of the style image representation.
-For faithful color style transfer, ${\mathbf{s}_{j^c}}_\downarrow$ and ${\mathbf{s}_{j^s}}_\downarrow$ should be at the same position of $S_C$ and $S_S$, respectively, \ie, $j^c=j^s$.
-Similarly, other columns of representations $S_C$ and $S_S$ should also be corresponding to each other if they possess the distribution of similar objects.
-Such correspondence can be encouraged by maximizing the dependency of $S_C$ and $S_S$.
+In essence, to perform semantically-accurate color transfer, the distributions of the representations extracted from the same context should be similar in both the content and style images.
+Such correspondence can be encouraged by maximizing the dependency between $S_c$ and $S_s$.
 Since our encoder is non-linear, traditional constraints like correlation may not catch such dependency.
-Thus we maximize the dependency by maximizing their mutual information.
+Instead, we maximize the dependency by maximizing their mutual information.

+We propose a mutual discriminative network based on mutual information to enforce the correspondence of the extracted representations.
+The network structure is shown in Fig.~\ref{fig:flow_mi}.

-Mutual information has been widely used for multi-modality registrations~\cite{zitova2003image,woo2015multimodal}.
-It is a Shannon-entropy based measurement of mutual independence between two random variables, \eg, $S_C$ and $S_S$.
-The mutual information $\mathcal{I}( S_C; S_S)$ measures how much uncertainty of one variable ($S_C$ or $S_S$) is reduced given the other variable ($S_S$ or $S_C$).
+Mutual information (MI) has been widely used for multi-modality registrations~\cite{zitova2003image,woo2015multimodal}.
+It is a Shannon-entropy based measurement of mutual independence between two random variables, \eg, $S_c$ and $S_s$.
+The mutual information $\mathcal{I}( S_c; S_s)$ measures how much uncertainty of one variable ($S_c$ or $S_s$) is reduced given the other variable ($S_s$ or $S_c$).
 Mathematically, it is defined as